kasiakalisz/Azure_Cloud_Challenge_Beginner/README.md

 For deatils of theory and practicl skills covered during challenge click here.

-All references are up to date as of May 2024.
+All references/resources used are up to date as of May 2024.